Kill Her Gently

-Kill Her Gently is a 1957 British thriller film directed by Charles Saunders and starring Griffith Jones, Maureen Connell and Marc Lawrence.
+Kill Her Gently is a 1957 British second feature thriller film directed by Charles Saunders and starring Griffith Jones, Maureen Connell and Marc Lawrence.
+It was written by Paul Erickson.

 Plot

 A motorist picks up two convicts who have just escaped from prison.
 He recognises the men from descriptions given of them on the radio.
 He hires them to murder his wife.
 The plan goes wrong, and he and the convicts meet their doom.